 While we’ve been very critical throughout this review, take nothing away from the overall sound reproduction of the Burmester audio system; it’s engaging and will provide Porsche customers with a heightened audio experience over the stock system.

-However, considering it comes in at £3,245, we would have expected a near-perfect reproduction across the frequency range and even more control of the audio system’s EQ through the infotainment system.
-Here, the systems comprised within the Tesla Model 3 and Polestar 2 are not only free-of-charge but outperform the Burmester system in almost every domain.
+However, considering its £4,200 price tag, we would have expected a near-perfect reproduction across the frequency range and full customisation of the system’s EQ.
+By comparison, systems comprised within the much cheaper Tesla Model 3, Polestar 2 and BMW i4 outperform the Burmester system in almost every domain.